 I am a big believer in the couple deciding TOGETHER who they would like in the delivery room.

 But, I also didn’t have my mom in my room.
-She was nervous, and checking up — and I’m well — a labor nurse and I am nervous enough for all of us — so I didn’t need that.
+She was nervous and checking up — and I’m well — a labor nurse and I am nervous enough for all of us — so I didn’t need that.

-You’ll need to think it out for yourself:
+At the end of the day you’lll need to think it out for yourself:

-- Will she be supportive of any choice you make
+- Will she be supportive of any choice you make?

-- Will she hover, or be actually helpful
+- Will she hover or actually be helpful?

 - Is this a moment you want to share with her?